Eliezer-Alberto/BaSP-M2023/README.md

 In order to give it all the styles, it was applied through the use of external CSS stylesheet on a separated file and it take the style of the design created on Figma.

+## Week-04
+## Stylesheet and Media Queries.

+By the time of the Week-04 there were added some changes to the stylesheet created on the previous week.
+In this case, it was requested to use the Flexbox tool and it was applied to the same stylesheet mentioned before.

+Regarding the new changes that were added to this project, they have to do with the Media Queries.
+It is a very useful tool that allow the webpage user, to use it from different devices because it configures different layouts throught the use of breakpoints; for Mobile first and then for other devices with a bigger screen.